dirak/YourAverageRedditor/readme.md

 yar.py -io learnpython --pages 30 --comments 50
 ```

+## Dependencies

+numpy, beautifulsoup, argparse

 ## Motivation

 Reddit comments seem very derivative, so I wanted to create a script that would mimic that process.
-I also wanted to learn beautifulsoup!
+It is also a nice excuse to learn beautifulsoup.

 ## License